rucowboi/rucowboi.github.io/README.md

 ### Software Setup

 You need the **NVM** and **Yarn** command-line tools installed.
-To check, run `yarn --version` and `nvm --version`
+To check, run `yarn --version` and `nvm --version` 2024 Zone/County Update: Recomend use of node 14 by running `nvm use 14`.

 You will need Python 3 in order to run the data-preparation scripts under `datascripts/`.
 To check, run `python3 --version` and `pip3 -version`